Registered Mental Health Nurse by TFS Healthcare

 Registered Mental Health Nurse

-Are you a dedicated, experienced Registered Mental Health Nurse, seeking a new and rewarding opportunity, all with an agency that values you?
+Are you a dedicated, experienced Registered Mental Health Nurse, seeking a new and rewarding opportunity, working with people who need it most, all with an agency that values you?

-TFS Healthcare are working with several Trusts across the UK, with an increasing demand for Registered Mental Health Nurses, with knowledge and experience within an acute hospital setting.
+TFS Healthcare are working with several Trusts across the UK, with an increasing demand for Registered Mental Health Nurses, with knowledge and experience within a Crisis Team setting.
 Working with TFS Healthcare, you'll be offered a host of benefits, along with unrivalled clinical support and full autonomy of your work-life balance.

 We are a multi-award-winning healthcare recruitment agency, recently recognised by the HSJ Partnership Awards as highly commended, in the category of Best Healthcare Provider Partnership with the NHS.
 We specialise in offering medical professionals contract/block bookings, temporary and permanent positions.
 We value your hard work and will provide consistent recognition and support from our clinical led team.
 We have built and maintained excellent relationships with a variety of Trusts across the UK as well as private organisations.
 This is a unique opportunity to expand your skills and knowledge within an established Trust, with an agency that cares about you.